 While recalling her experience running sensory-friendly swim lessons, Jen discussed the influence of the sensory-rich pool environment on the teaching process.
 She stated,

 “Any time a lifeguard had to whistle for something (happened usually at least once a session), they tensed up and looked where the sound came from.
 A lot of swimming technique comes from relaxing your body so this made it tough.”– Jen Maitland, OT Student

 Therefore, try your best to be strategic where you run your lessons.

 It is unrealistic to try to eliminate all loud sounds around the pool.
 Therefore, consider running your sensory-friendly lessons during sensory or autism hours, like they do in stores.
 During these hours, changes are made to the pool area.
 It makes for a less sensory-rich experience.
 For example, whistles will not be used.
 In addition, the number of people in the pool is limited.
 Furthermore, all background music is turned off, etc. Finally, these hours are only offered to children with sensory sensitivities and their caregivers.
 Sensory hours give children the opportunity to practice their swimming skills in a comfortable setting.
 Ultimately, this helps children focus more on their lessons and less on the overwhelming sensory experience at the pool.

 Sensory-friendly swim toys

 Another common strategy in sensory-friendly swim lessons is using pool toys.
-This can include things such as pool noodles, flutter boards or sensory-friendly swim goggles, like Frogglez.
-The latter are helpful during swimming lessons.
-They are comfortable to wear and not distracting.
-Other tools like noodles and boards help children slowly ease into the process of swimming independently while feeling safer.
+This can include things such as pool noodles, and flutter boards.
+Noodles and boards can help children slowly ease into the process of swimming independently while feeling safer.
 They are not life-saving flotation devices, however.

 Use a graded approach in your swimming lessons